maxsargentdev/terraform-provider-gitea/README.md

 A terraform provider for gitea generated from its openAPI spec an alternative to the go-gitea/terraform-provider-gitea provider.

-First followed documentation on code generation: https://developer.hashicorp.com/terraform/plugin/code-generation
+First followed documentation on code generation: https://developer.hashicorp.com/terraform/plugin/code-generation.

-Then setup a basic local development loop with docker compose and some vscode tasks.
+Then set up a basic local development loop with docker compose and some vscode tasks.

-Then recruited claude to vibe code and test against terraform / giteas API.
+Then recruited claude to vibe code and test against terraform / the Gitea API.

 ## Generating schemas from openapi spec